tracyone/oh-my-ubuntu/README.md

 ./oh-my-ubuntu.sh [-f <path of ini file>] [-a all|ppa|apt|download|build]"
 ```

-`-f`:specified the path of ini file
+`-f`: specified the path of ini file

-`-a`:You can execute one of following function alone.
+`-a`: You can execute one of following function alone.

-1. ppa:add ppa
+1. ppa:      add ppa then update apt source
-2. apt:Install packags through `apt-ght install`
+2. apt:      Install packags through `apt-ght install`
-3. download:Download deb file from internet then install.
+3. download: Download deb file from internet then install.
-3. build:build and install software from source code (Currently only support get source code from git server like github or gitlab)
+3. build:    build and install software from source code (Currently only support get source code from git server like github or gitlab)

 You can call `./oh-my-ubuntu.sh` without any argument:

 Default argument of `-f` option is `config/ubuntu_16.04.ini`。

 Default argument of `-a` option is `all`.

+All the source code will install to the path specified by variable `SRC_DIR` (Default is `${HOME}/Work/Source`).

+If the source code is aleady exist, then oh-my-ubuntu will try to update it then install.

 ## INI file format